Booker fuels scorching Suns past Mavericks

 Devin Booker scored 23 of his game-high 27 points in the first half, and the Phoenix Suns completed an unexpected undefeated run through the NBA bubble on Thursday with a 128-102 victory over the Dallas Mavericks near Orlando.
 The Suns (34-39) finished their bubble experience as the only undefeated team among all participants, going an improbable 8-0.

-With the Memphis Grizzlies beating the short-handed Milwaukee Bucks in a game that took place simultaneously, the Suns need a loss by the Portland Trail Blazers (34-39) to the Brooklyn Nets later Thursday to get into the Western Conference play-in game as the No. 9 seed.
+With the Memphis Grizzlies beating the short-handed Milwaukee Bucks in a game that took place simultaneously, the Suns needed a loss by the Portland Trail Blazers to the Brooklyn Nets later Thursday to get into the Western Conference play-in series as the No. 9 seed.
+Unfortunately for Phoenix, the Trail Blazers rallied to defeat the Nets, so the Suns' season is over.
 Dario Saric added 16 points, Cameron Johnson and Cameron Payne each had 15 and Ricky Rubio dished out 12 assists for the Suns.
 Booker watched the fourth quarter from the bench.

 The Mavericks went 3-5 in the bubble and finished the regular season at 43-32.
 They head into the playoffs as the No. 7 seed in the West, where they'll face the second-seeded Los Angeles Clippers.
 Dallas played without one of their top scorers, Kristaps Porzingis, who was held out.
 Boban Marjanovic led the Mavericks with 18 points and 20 rebounds, and star Luka Doncic tallied 18 points in only 13 minutes of action.